 Sometimes, it's just our stress level.
 We all know that when we're under stress, we're less patient.

-But most often it's our own thoughts and attitudes, which means the way we're interpreting the situation.
+But most often it's our own thoughts and attitudes, which determine the way we interpret the situation.
 So where one parent might respond to a child's

 rudeness with quiet dignity and curiosity about why the child is so upset, another might get triggered, believing that defiance is dangerous.

-We don't even notice such beliefs, which are usually unconscious and were often shaped in early childhood.
-For instance,
+We frequently don't even notice the beliefs, which are often unconscious and were usually shaped in early childhood.
+For instance:

-- If our parents reacted harshly when we got upset, we concluded that getting emotional is an emergency, and we go into fight or flight mode when our
+- If our parents reacted harshly when we got upset, we concluded that getting emotional is an emergency, so we go into fight or flight mode when our

-child gets upset -- so our child looks like the enemy.
+child gets upset -- and our child looks like the enemy.